pmndrs/jotai/docs/introduction/concepts.md

 Jotai has two principles.

 - Primitive: Its basic interface is pretty much like `useState`.
-- Flexible: Derived atoms can combine other atoma and also allow `useReducer` style with side effects.
+- Flexible: Derived atoms can combine other atoms and also allow `useReducer` style with side effects.

 Jotai's core API is minimalistic and allows building various utils based on it.